Azure/azure-sdk-tools/doc/common/Typespec-Project-Scripts.md

 ### Emitter additonalProperties

-The `-SaveInputs` flag will get forwarded to your emitter as `--option @azure-tools/typespec-csharp.emitter-output-dir=$projectDirectory/src`.
+The `-SaveInputs` flag will get forwarded to your emitter as `--option @azure-tools/typespec-csharp.save-inputs=true`.
 If your emitter or generator creates any temporary files similar to CodeModel.yaml and Configuration.json from autorest then you should honor this flag and not delete those files.
-If your emitter does not does not have any of these files you can ignore this flag but be sure you have [additionalProperties set to true](https://github.com/Azure/autorest.java/blob/main/typespec-extension/src/emitter.ts#L41).
+If your emitter does not does not have any of these files you can ignore this flag but be sure you have [additionalProperties set to true](https://github.com/Azure/autorest.java/blob/main/typespec-extension/src/emitter.ts#L41) or have added `save-inputs` into your schema.

 ### Language-Settings.ps1